ThingSet/thingset.github.io/docs/2a_general.md

 ## Data Structure

 All accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
-The nodes of the tree structure are called **data objects** and correspond to the JSON object definition.
+The nodes in the tree structure are called **data objects** and correspond to the JSON object definition.

 Inner nodes in the structure are used to define the hierarchical structure of the data.

-Actual data is stored in the leaf nodes, called **data items**.
+Actual data is stored in leaf nodes, called **data items**.
 The data items can contain any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.

 Each data object in the tree is identified by a numeric ID and a name.
 The ID can be chosen by the firmware developer.
 The name is a short case-sensitive ASCII string containing only alphanumeric characters, dots or underscores without any whitespace characters.

 The underscore is only used to specify the unit of a data item (also see below).
-No additional underscore is allowed in the name.
+No additional underscores are allowed in the name.

 A dot is used to identify paths which are used internally by the implementation of the protocol itself (e.g. configuration of publication messages).
 Other usages of a dot in the data object names is not allowed.